+The <model> element has a name attribute that allows the model to be unambiguously referenced.
 A <model> element may contain any number of the elements in the following list in any order.
-The recommended best practice is for elements placed within the <model> element to appear in the order given in the following list.
+However, the recommended best practice is for elements placed within the <model> element to appear in the order given in the following list.
 This allows people to quickly find certain kinds of information within a CellML document.

-- <units> A modeller can declare a set of units to use in the model, as described in Section 5. - <component> Components are the smallest functional units in a model.
+- <import> A modeller may import parts of another valid CellML model, as described in Section 9. - <units> A modeller can declare a set of units to use in the model, as described in Section 5. - <component> Components are the smallest functional units in a model.
 Each component may contain variables that represent the key properties of the component and/or mathematics that describe the behaviour of the portion of the system represented by that component. - <group> Groups allow the modeller to define logical and physical relationships between components.
 Groups are defined using the <group> element, as discussed in Section 6. - <connection> Connections are used to connect components to each other and to map variables in one component to variables in another.
 Connections are defined using the <connection> element, as discussed in Section 3.2.4.